|Applicant Competition||Very Low|

 Find out which students are getting accepted at University of Illinois at Springfield, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

-Can I get into University of Illinois at Springfield?
-The school has a 52% acceptance rate.
-Last year, 915 out of 1,746 applicants were admitted making University of Illinois at Springfield a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 44 percent.
+How hard is it to get into University of Illinois at Springfield and can I get accepted?
+The school has a 77% acceptance rate ranking it #48 in Illinois for lowest rate of acceptance.
+Last year, 1,626 out of 2,117 applicants were admitted making University of Illinois at Springfield an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has average requirements for admission test scores, generally admitting students who score in the top 56 percent.
 University of Illinois at Springfield typically accepts and attracts "B+" average high school students.
-Only 30% of those admitted chose to enroll in the school.
+Only 23% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|

 |SAT Reading 25th||500|

 |SAT Math 25th||495|